WGS SHiNE Educational Programme

 Withington Girls’ School has organised and delivered a successful, community-focused series of Saturday School courses for the past 13 years which normally run during the Autumn term.
 The WGS SHiNE Together educational programme is aimed at able students in Year 5 and 6 at state primary schools in and around Manchester.

-The six courses on offer in 2021 were:
+The six courses on offer in Spring 2021 were:

 In addition, we offered pupils interested in science and engineering the opportunity to